MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 <img src="./img/Pasted%20image%2020231123163629.png" width="400" height="auto"/><br>Source: [LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/abs/2302.13971)

 Interestingly, LLaMA achieves much higher performance than GPT-3 while being smaller in parameter count (at $175B$ parameters).
 This is due to longer training runs and factors such as improved data quality and model architecture.
-LLaMA cost $\$5 \text{million}$ to train, requiring $2,048$ NVIDIA A100 GPUs to be run for $21$ days.
+LLaMA cost $\$5 \text{million}$ to train, requiring $2,048$ NVIDIA A100 GPUs to be run for $21$ days [\[Touvron, et al. 2023\]](https://arxiv.org/abs/2302.13971).
 This process results in the base LLaMA model.

 #### Pretraining with Batches